 Selecting the jewelry for fulfillment

 The first type of jewelry to send into fulfillment is quick-sellers.
-Quick-sellers are items that are sold quickly and that you can make a good estimate of for the next three months’ delivery and sending, and can be produced/sourced without limitation.
-The main goal of quick-sellers is to get your main items (not necessarily quick-sellers) rank higher in the search result of the marketplace.
+These are items that are sold quickly, and that you can make a good estimate of for the next three months’ delivery and sending, and can be produced/sourced without limitation.
+The main goal of quick-sellers is to get your main items (not necessarily quick-sellers) to rank higher in the search result of the marketplace.

-Jewelry types.
 The items that are sent to the fulfillment center should require less customization.
 That’s why we don’t suggest sending rings to fulfillment centers, for example.
-Because when I have to send 10 different sizes to the fulfillment center (or even more with 1/4 sizes), I will not be able to create some significant stock of each variation of the specific ring.
-I will have to sell it in white gold, yellow gold, and red gold, multiplied by ten different sizes, for example, and it is already thirty variations of the ring that you have to physically create and send.
-The budget for this operation will be much higher compared to earrings or a bracelet, or a necklace.
-For this types of jewelry the only variation will be red gold, yellow gold, and white gold, or maybe a gemstone.
+If I have to send 10 different sizes to the fulfillment center (or even more with 1/4 sizes), I will require a huge budget to create a significant stock of each variation of the ring.
+White gold, yellow gold, and red gold, multiplied by 10 different sizes, for example, is already 30 variations of the ring that you have to physically manufacture in multiple quantities, and send.

 Make sure that the item you are selling has some variations to increase the chance of selling it.
 On the other hand, there shouldn’t be too many variations of the item and preferably not rings.

 Start gradually.
 Start with only a few SKUs and learn to work with the selected fulfillment service provider.
 Check their communication and service, the sending requirements, precision in fulfillment.
-Send at least 5-10 shipments to the center and work with them for few months.
+Send at least 5-10 shipments to the center and work with them for a few months.
 Learn which jewelry reacts better to the change.
 If it goes well and brings results – gradually increase the inventory.
-With time, analyse your market and use more than one inventory, according to the audience you want to strengthen.
+With time, analyze your market and use more than one inventory, according to the audience you want to strengthen.

-Returns are very important.
 Clear return policies play a very important role in your sales.
-Why?
 Because it increases your jewelry store’s trustworthiness.
-The client, who has no ability to touch the ring or the necklace, and yet has to decide about purchasing, wants to be sure that even if it didn’t work out well, he will have the ability to return the item.
+The potential buyer, who cannot touch the ring or the necklace, and yet has to decide about purchasing, wants to be sure that even if it didn’t work out well, he will have the ability to return the item.

 Selling jewelry internationally?
-The bad news is that buyers definitely don’t like to return their items overseas.
+The bad news is that buyers don’t like to return their items overseas.
 They just don’t know how to do it.
 Therefore, using the fulfillment center for localized returns service is an additional step to a better customer experience, which means higher sales for your jewelry.

 Jewelry Logistics Best Practices

-Abiding by the rules
+Respect the rules

-And the last two things to remember – play by the rules.
-Playing by the rules means checking the legal aspects.
+- Play by the rules.
+Check the legal aspects.
 Make sure that you send your items legally because you are building a long-term business and do not want to waste time explaining to local authorities why your item was sold to a country that you are not allowed to sell jewelry to.
 Or why when your client has returned the item, it was considered by the authorities an illegal import of the jewelry.